mtnstar/infra/README.md

 - clone this repository
 - customize inventory files in the `inventories` directory

+## Dynamic Role Tasks

+for every role, the `tasks/main.yml` is symlinked from `roles/shared/tasks/dynamic_tasks_main.yml`.
+This enables us to split up role's tasks easely into seperate files which makes the code cleaner.
+It also makes it possible to only run a role's specific tasks by defining param tasks:

+`ansible-playbook -i inventories/development linux_base -e 'tasks=[1_hostname,5_timezone]'`

+just add new task ymls in the format `1_mynewtask.yml` to `roles/$ROLE/tasks/` where as the leading number defines the order the task is being executed.

+- see `roles/linux_base/tasks` for an example
+- when creating a new role, symlink `roles/shared/tasks/dynamic_tasks_main.yml` to it's `tasks/main.yml`
+- add main.yml path to `.prettierignore` since it hates symlinks ;)

 ## Running molecule tests

 inside mtn-shell in this repo run `molecule -s linux_base`